renifeisu/ECE-1395/README.md

 # ECE-1395
 ## Author: Beryl Sin
-### This repository will house assignments for Intro to Machine Learning
+### This repository is composed of completion of assignments that demonstrate understanding of machine learning concepts